Thattankulam

+Thattankulam is a village in the Indian state of Tamil Nadu, in Tenkasi district.
+Before the division of Tirunelveli district on 22 November 2019 it was in the Tirunelveli district.

 Geography

 Thattankulam is located at 8.47°N 77.68°E. It has an average elevation of 141 metres (462 feet).

 Administration

 Thattankulam is governed by the South Nanguneri Village Panchayat.
 Thattankulam is part of Nanguneri assembly constituency and Tirunelveli parliamentary constituency.
 Nanguneri police station, part of Tamil Nadu Police maintain law and order in Thattankulam.

 Transport

 Thattankulam is located 4 km away from Nanguneri on Nanguneri to Ovari State Highway 89.
 The National Highway 7 is 3 km away and can be reached through SH 89.

 The Tamil Nadu State Transport Corporation operates daily services connecting Tirunelveli – Thisayanvilai.
 Private Transport Corporation also operates daily services connecting Tirunelveli - Thisayanvilai, and Thisayanvilai - Kalakkad.
 All Private buses have stop at Thattankkulam.
-Except Tirunelveli – Thisayanvilai End to End all other TNSTC buses have stop at Thattankulam.
+Except Tirunelveli – Thisayanvilai End to End all other TNSTC buses stop at Thattankulam.